 b.
 If the original population is normally distributed with a known standard deviation, or if the sample size is "large", then the distribution of the sample percentage is normal, and the appropriate test statistic is z from the normal table.
-(If the original distribution is normal with an unknown standard deviation, the test statistic is different - but that is an advanced topic.)
+(If the original distribution is normal with an unknown standard deviation, the test statistic is different - but that is an advanced topic not for this class.)

 c.
 The size of the interval will depend on the choice of a confidence level.
 A lower confidence will give you a narrower interval.
-A higher confidence will give you a larger interval for the same sample size. d.
+A higher confidence will give you a larger interval for the same sample size.

+d.
 If your standard deviation is small, it is easier to get a more precise fix on the parameter.
 Your interval is smaller for populations with smaller standard errors e.
-If your n increases in size, it will reduce the size of your interval.
+If your sample size, denoted n, (or number of draws) increases in size, it will reduce the size of your interval.
 If your n gets smaller, it will increase your interval size.